 - Liyang Rock

 - The 18th century, fortified Church of San Ignacio Loyola was the third built on the site (the first, probably of wood and thatch, was burned in 1615 and the second in 1769, all during Moro raids).
 In 1781, Fr.
 Mariano Valero repaired the church and built a bell tower.
 In 1898, The Franciscans opened a lateral gate along the fort’s walls, and embellished this with the Franciscan emblem.
 In 1947, the neo-Gothic altar was apparently destroyed when a typhoon hit the church.
 In 1987, another strong typhoon ripped the church’s roof, ceiling, and part of the convent.
 In 1988, the baptistery to the gospel side of the nave, the sacristy behind the sanctuary and the convent’s second floor were repaired and the old choir loft was removed.

-- Bito Cave has wonderful stalactites and stalagmites and is a source of guano and.
+- Bito Cave (also called Beto Cave), in Brgy.
+Sawang, has wonderful stalactites and stalagmites and is a source of guano and.
 It is a 2-hr. boat ride from Allen.